-Here you will find our latest rates for 2021:
+Here you can find our latest rates for 2022:

-The sustainable energy system of Warm Hartje Eindhoven has several advantages.
-For example, you can do without a central heating boiler, boiler or geyser.
-That saves noise and space.
+The sustainable energy system of Warm Heart Eindhoven has several advantages.
+For example, you can do without a central heating boiler, water heater or geyser.
+This saves noise and space.
 You will also not have to deal with unexpected expenses for maintenance, repair or replacement.
-And of course you will benefit from a pleasant indoor climate in summer and winter.
-You don't have to burn gas to heat your home with our sustainable energy system.
-You also do not need to take any extra measures to cool down your home.
-This limits the emission of harmful greenhouse gases such as C02.
-That is why your Warm Hartje Eindhoven energy system is very environmentally friendly.
-However, on average you do not pay more for your heat than if you had a gas connection.
+And of course, you benefit from a pleasant indoor climate in summer and winter.
+Heating your home with our renewable energy system does not require you to burn gas.
+Nor do you need to take any additional measures for cooling your home.
+This reduces harmful greenhouse gas emissions such as CO2.
+Therefore, your Warm Heart Eindhoven energy system is very environmentally friendly.
+Still, on average you do not pay more for your heat than if you would have had a gas connection.

 The price of heat

-The energy bill is an important part of the monthly costs for almost everyone.
-This applies to electricity and gas, but also to heating and cooling.
-In your case, there is only one regular producer and supplier who supplies the heat to you, Warm Hartje Eindhoven.
-This means that there is no price competition, which is why it is important that the price is established carefully.
-To this end, the Warmth Act came into force on 1 January 2014.
-The Authority for Consumers & Markets (ACM) supervises the supply of heat and sets the tariffs before 1 January each year.
+The energy bill is an important part of monthly expenses for almost everyone.
+This applies to electricity and gas but also to heat and cold.
+In your case there is only one fixed producer and supplier who supplies the heat to you, Warm Hartje Eindhoven.
+This means that there is no price competition and therefore it is important that the price is established carefully.
+On January 1, 2014, the Warmtewet came into force for this purpose.
+The Authority Consumer & Market (ACM) supervises the supply of heat and sets the rates each year before January 1.

 The ACM heat tariffs are based on all the costs that a consumer would have to incur to obtain the same heat with a gas connection.
 As the supply of heat will require electric cooking, the ACM has also included the additional costs of this in the tariff methodology.
 This so-called 'no more than the other' principle does not apply in all cases.
 The choice was made to base the maximum price on an average consumer.
 An average gas consumer is someone with a G6 meter and a combined boiler with HR107 label with comfort class CW4 for hot tap water.
 In addition, various things have been determined in advance, such as pipe losses, efficiencies for space heating and hot tap water, and the distribution of the heat demand in this case.
 These may differ from the average consumer for each individual situation, but the rates set by the government/legislator are considered to be the most fair.

-The not-more-than-other rate, the maximum price, for the supply of heat consists of a fixed amount (VKw) and an amount per gigajoule of heat consumed (Pw).
-The maximum price is valid for the whole year and does not change in the interim.
-The maximum price does not apply to the heat exchanger and the heat meter, delivery set, of Warm Hartje Eindhoven installed in your home.
-For this you pay a separate measuring rate or rent, fixed to Warm Hartje Eindhoven.
-This charge does fall within the no-more-than-others-principle for an average consumer as determined by the ACM.
+The no-more-than-other tariff, the maximum price, for the supply of heat consists of a fixed amount (VKw) and an amount per gigajoule of heat consumed (Pw).
+The maximum price applies for the entire year and does not change in the interim.
+A maximum price is also set for the rental of the delivery set, for the metering tariff and for the fixed charge for cooling.

 Consumption of cold